HarisJasarevic/PythonAutomationPractice/README.md

 # PythonAutomationPractice
-In this folder is some of the automation scripts and tests in Python
+In this folder is image conversio project